William G. Tierney

 Expert on higher education, including policy, faculty, culture and minorities.

-Dr. William Tierney is Associate Dean for Research and Faculty Affairs, University Professor and Wilbur-Kieffer Professor of Higher Education here at Rossier and the Co-Director of the Pullias Center for Higher Education.
+Dr. William Tierney is University Professor Emeritus and Founding Director, Pullias Center for Higher Education.
 He is an expert on higher education policy analysis, governance, and administration; cultural leadership in higher education; decision making in higher education; faculty reward structures; organizational culture and its role in academic decision making, innovation, and organizational change in postsecondary education; power, ideology, and cultural politics in academia; equity issues in higher education; diversity issues in higher education; building communities of difference on the multicultural campus; Native Americans and other minorities in higher education; quality of faculty performance; faculty socialization as a cultural process; race, class, gender and sexual identity in the socialization of faculty; socialization and culture of college students; critical and feminist interpretations of higher education policy; anthropology of higher education; educational institutions as political and organizational cultures; organizational/institutional politics; affirmative action; for-profit universities; tenure reform; the college presidency; cultural politics in academia; gay and lesbian studies; and ethnography.

 Tierney brings to his work administrative experience as an academic dean at a Native American community college in North Dakota, and cross-cultural insight from Peace Corps work in Morocco and his experience as a Fulbright Scholar in Central America and Australia.
 He earned a master’s degree from Harvard University and holds a Ph.D. from Stanford University in administration and policy analysis.
 He teaches graduate courses on higher education policy, administration and governance, organizational behavior, and research design.